 In 1947, the American Friends Service Committee and Friends Service Council in Britain accepted the Nobel Peace Prize on behalf of all Quakers.
 As a Nobel laureate, AFSC is able to nominate a candidate for the peace prize to the Oslo committee.
 Each year the AFSC and Britain's Quaker Peace and Social Witness take advantage of this opportunity through a careful deliberative process of discernment, and we appreciate input from Quakers and other supporters.
 We invite you to participate in our quest for nominees for the 2015 Nobel Peace Prize.

-In choosing its nominee, the AFSC Nobel Committee considers the following criteria:
+In choosing its nominee, the AFSC Nobel Peace Prize Nominating Task Group considers the following criteria:

 - The candidate’s commitment to nonviolent methods.

 - The quality of the candidate as a person and of her/his sustained contribution to peace.

 - The candidate’s work on issues of peace, justice, human dignity, and the integrity of the environment.

 - The candidate’s possession of a world view and/or global impact as opposed to a parochial concern.

 We also consider:

 - Giving attention to candidates from all parts of the world.

 - Noting crisis areas and considering candidates related to them only as a Nobel Prize may, by its timeliness and visibility, offer valuable support to a solution to the crisis.